1-Day Pelagic Trips

 In addition to 1-day pelagic bird trips Birding Ecotours also offers quite a number of longer expedition birding cruises on small ships, which give plenty of time for pelagic birding.
 The best cruise we do for pelagic birding must be our annual Antarctica, South Georgia and Falkland Islands wildlife cruise.
 We see so many different albatrosses and penguins, including massive colonies of King Penguins, on this tour.

 We also often see other wildlife on our pelagic day trips.
 On our Cape pelagics we frequently see Southern Right Whale and Bryde’s Whale, Cape Fur Seals and other marine mammals.
+We may even get lucky with a sighting of a sea turtle!
 False Bay is also one of the world’s best sites for Great White Shark, and we can in fact arrange shark trips by request as well.

 We’re excited about our 1-day pelagics and invite you to join us on a scheduled or a bespoke seabird tour.